 What is Netflix?

 Netflix began life as a DVD-by-post business in the US in 1997, and started to deliver movies streamed over the internet in 2007.
-It is available in 190 countries, and has over 75 million subscribers.
+It is available in 190 countries, and by 2017 it had over 104 million subscribers.

-It operates a subscription model – for £6 per month, you can watch as many TV programmes and films from its library as you want without any restrictions.
+It operates a subscription model – from £6 per month, you can watch as many TV programmes and films from its library as you want without any restrictions.

 Over 125 million hours of TV is watched each day on Netflix, and streamed shows can be paused and rewound, much like a DVD.